davidwrede/chef-web-docs-1/includes_knife/includes_knife_raw.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
+.. tag knife_raw_summary

-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+Use the ``knife raw`` subcommand to send a REST request to an endpoint in the Chef server API.

-Use the ``knife raw`` subcommand to send a REST request to an endpoint in the |api chef server|.
+.. end_tag